 We received a set of draft accounts on 30 June 2017, which is the statutory deadline.
-However we noted the followina:
+However we noted the following:

-- The cash flow statement was incorrect as the figures did not agree to the accounts.
+The cash flow statement was incorrect as the figures did not agree to the accounts.
 According to Officers, the provision of an incorrect cash flow was due to pressures faced by the Closedown team during the closedown process.
 A revised cash flow statement was subsequently provided three weeks after the audit began.
+For 2016/17, the Code introduced the requirement to analyse expenditure by nature.
+This analysis was missing from the initial draft accounts.
+Numerous versions of the draft accounts were subsequently provided to the audit team during the following months.